sankalp7060/Review/README.md

 # Review
-find the longest word in a string java code shortly
+1) find the longest word in a string
+2) Sort the array using bubble sort